-In accordance with accounting practice, the Council must show the present surplus or deficit position on its share of the Pension Fund.
-The Local Government Pension Scheme administered by Lancashire County Council underwent a full valuation as at March 2010, the results of which were published in March 2011.
-This valuation saw an increase in net deficit on the Fund to £993M (£710M in 2007).
+In accordance with accounting practice, the Council must show the present surplus or deficit position for its share of the Pension Fund.
+The Local Government Pension Scheme administered by Lancashire County Council underwent a full valuation as at March 2013, the results of which were published in March 2014.
+This valuation saw an increase in net deficit on the Fund to £1,377M (£993M in 2010).

-For Lancaster, the net position as at 31 March 2012 showed a net liability of £46.611M compared to £35.988M for the previous financial year.
-This represents an increase in net liabilities of £10.623M.
-This is largely due to actuarial losses on scheme assets and liabilities.
+For Lancaster, the net position as at 31 March 2014 showed a net liability of £44.945M compared to £56.360M for the previous financial year.
+This represents a reduction in net liabilities of £11.415M.
+This is largely due to an increase in gilt yields.

 Liabilities have been assessed on an actuarial basis using an estimate of the pensions that will be payable in future years, taking account of assumptions about mortality rates, salary levels etc., although clearly these may vary over time.

 Also, it is emphasised that such estimated liabilities will not become due immediately or all at once, as they relate to estimated pensions payable to current scheme members on their normal retirement dates.
 The position represents simply a snapshot as at the end of the financial year, based on prevailing market and other economic conditions and assumptions.
 As such, it may fluctuate markedly from one year to the next.